arindas/arindas.github.io/content/blog/segmented-log-rust.md

     /// base_index.
 Next, it creates the Segment using the obtained
     /// SegmentStorage and base_index.
     ///
-    /// The cache_index_records flag decides whether to read all the
+    /// The cache_index_records_flag flag decides whether to read all the
     /// IndexRecord instances stored in at the associated Index at
     /// the start.
 It behaves as follows:
     /// - true: Read all the IndexRecord instances into the cached vector